Ypertex/blog/content/articles/2019-02-28-test-your-way-to-success.md

 * A reckless car driver disrespects the traffic rules to your disadvantage.
 You swear at them since you assume they must be a disrespectful person in general to treat you this way.
 * A parent doesn't seem to care that their children throw a tantrum.
 You complain, assuming that the person must be a bad parent in general to indifferently let their kids behave like this.

-{{<figure>}}Reckless driving, kids throwing a tantrum{{</figure>}}

 What if I told you that the driver in the first example rushed to see their child after it was just hospitalized with severe injuries?
 What if the parent in the second example just had suffered the loss of their spouse?
 Under these circumstances, I'm quite certain, you'd immediately empathize with them and change your attitude towards them.

 While a bit extreme, the above examples show effectively how one can completely misread situations.
-Now imagine how assumptions (and hence potentially misreading situations) can have a deep impact on your career.
-Let me highlight two cases as I experienced them myself during the past few years:
+Now imagine how assumptions (and hence potentially misreading situations) can have a deep impact on your work.
+Let me highlight two cases that I experienced in my career:

-{{<note title="Case 1: The Well-Thought-Out Project Mandate" class="is-primary">}}
+{{<card title="Case 1: The Well-Thought-Out Project Mandate">}}
-Once, the boss of my boss put together a team for a large infrastructure project.
+At one point, a large infrastructure project was launched.
 I was part of that team that subsequently received a written project mandate.
 It went into much detail about the project's goal and specific requirements.
 It even included a specific deadline by when which new infrastructure services should go into operation.

 The team was confused.
 "How could the project sponsor already define the new infrastructure services in such detail?", we asked ourselves.
 "How could the project sponsor already define such a specific deadline?", we wondered.

-We didn't properly challenge our boss' boss, he appeared very confident.
-We assumed that he had pondered long enough over the mandate and must have had good reasons for such specific instructions.
-"He must know stuff that we don't.
-He's the boss of our boss, for crying out loud!"
+We didn't properly challenge the project sponsor; he appeared very confident.
+We assumed that he had pondered long enough over the mandate and must have had good reasons for giving such specific instructions.
 As the given deadline put us under pressure right away, we didn't lose any time and went immediately to work.

 After four months of intense work and a lot of frustration, we finally admitted that the project wasn't deliverable under the given terms.
 Only then, in the ensuing discussions with the project sponsor, we clarified the scope and requirements.
 This led to a complete reboot of the entire project.
-{{</note>}}
+{{</card>}}

-{{<note title="Case 2: The Appropriate Project Governance" class="is-primary">}}
+{{<card title="Case 2: The Appropriate Project Governance">}}
 On another occasion, we again received a mandate for another project.
 This time however, it appeared to come from the wrong sponsor.
 According to the team's assessment, the project would result in organizational changes that the project sponsor wouldn't be able to enforce.
 He simply wasn't on the appropriate management level and thus lacked the necessary managerial authority.

 We identified this as the biggest risk for the project, so we challenged the project sponsor.
 As he insisted on his ownership of the project, we made sure to conduct a session with top management after a few weeks to collect early feedback on our concept.
-Sure enough, we brought up the project governance and were able to clarify it almost immediately—eliminating the project's biggest risk at the earliest opportunity.
+Sure enough, we brought up the project governance and were able to rectify it almost immediately—eliminating the project's biggest risk at the earliest opportunity.
-{{</note>}}
+{{</card>}}

 The only but immense difference between the two cases was the **awareness of assumptions**.
 Remember: Assumptions can be helpful.
-Fortunately, there is a way to benefit from the "autopilot efficiency" of banal assumptions while mitigating the inherent danger of the riskiest assumptions: This approach is called RATs.
+Fortunately, there is a way to benefit from the "autopilot efficiency" of banal assumptions while mitigating the inherent danger of the riskiest assumptions: an approach called RATs.

-{{<figure>}}Rat{{</figure>}}
+{{<figure src="/media/rat.jpg">}}{{</figure>}}

 ## RATs: Riskiest Assumptions to Test